cocos/cocos-docs/en/publish/publish-baidugame.md

 For details about the Baidu Mini Game Open Data Context process, please refer to [Access Baidu Mini Game Open Data Context](./publish-baidugame-sub-domain.md).

-## Baidu Mini Games known issues
+## Limitations of the Baidu Mini Games

-Currently, the adaptation work of Baidu Mini Game is not completely finished, and the following components are not supported for the time being:

-- VideoPlayer
-- WebView

-If needed, you can directly call Baidu's [API](https://smartprogram.baidu.com/docs/game/api/openApi/authorize/) as needed.
+The Baidu Mini Game does not support WebView.

 ## Reference link